ryanhadfield/Team-Profile-Generator/README.md

 ## Description

-Use this Node.js command-line application that takes in information about employees on a web engineering team, then generates an HTML webpage that displays summaries for each person.
-Testing is key to making code maintainable, so I've written a unit test and ensure the code passes the tests.
+Use this [Node.js](https://nodejs.dev/) command-line application that takes in information about employees on a web engineering team, then generates an HTML webpage, using [inquirer.js](https://www.npmjs.com/package/inquirer) that displays summaries for each person.
+Testing is key to making code maintainable, so I've written a unit test using [Jest.js](https://jestjs.io/) to ensure the code passes the tests.

 Link to [walk through video](https://drive.google.com/file/d/1alWX3lKTcEL4QkLLzFKlir5iWiuj29et/view?usp=sharing) of how to use this app.